 Manuka honey is sometimes used to treat chronic leg ulcers and pressure sores.
 Manuka honey is made in New Zealand from the nectar of Leptospermum scoparium.
 It’s the basis of Medihoney, which the FDA approved in 2007 for use in treating wounds and skin ulcers.
 It works very well to stimulate healing.
 It is Manuka honey’s pH content, which leans toward acidic, that helps the healing process.
 Just put a teaspoon of the sweet goodness over the wound.
-Let it dry, clean up around the wound while letting the honey stay dry on the would and see how it starts healing.
+Let it dry, clean up around the wound while letting the honey stay dry on the wound and see how it starts healing.
 It’s amazing!
 It is soothing and feels good to the wound.

 Honey on your face?
 Yes!
 If you’ve got skin issues, honey’s a great go-to because it tackles many of the major ones: It has antibacterial properties, anti-inflammatory properties, and it nurtures the skin.
 Honey’s particularly suitable for sensitive skin.

 You might not think of the thick, sweet stuff as a salve for breakouts, but honey’s antibacterial powers are so strong that it can help acne.
 Honey has a very low pH, so a lot of bacteria cannot survive in honey.
-It’s about a 3.5 on average on the pH scale, and a lot of bacteria needs to thrive in closer to a 7 on the scale.
+It’s about a 3.5 on average on the pH scale, and a lot of bacteria need to thrive in closer to a 7 on the scale.

 It has magical calming and moisturizing powers as well.
 Honey is moisture-grabbing because it’s a super-saturated solution, meaning the bees mix a lot of sugars into a little bit of water.
 So it’s always trying to grab water from the air to balance out the sugar.
 This is why people use it for baked goods—it keeps them moist for longer.”
 On your face the humectant is gentle enough to use on tender chapped noses from allergies to super red dry, flaky patches.

-Try incorporating honey into your skin products or even letting it sit on your skin raw for awhile before wiping it off.
+Try incorporating honey into your skin products or even letting it sit on your skin raw for a while before wiping it off.
 You’ll see the difference!

 It can help reduce cholesterol and therefore decrease your risk for coronary artery disease.
-Just a tablespoon of it, raw, on a consistent basis has been known to show signs of lowering cholesterol.
+Just a tablespoon of it, raw, on a consistent basis, has been known to show signs of lowering cholesterol.

-Raw honey hair mask can help boost shine, mix 1 tsp of raw honey with 5 cups of warm water, rinse thoroughly , air dry and style as usual.
+Raw honey hair mask can help boost shine, mix 1 tsp of raw honey with 5 cups of warm water, rinse thoroughly, air dry, and style as usual.